Integrate Insycle with HubSpot Workflows

 How to Add Insycle Data Management Steps into a HubSpot Workflow

-Setting up automation for your data management tasks frees your employees up to focus on more strategic tasks.
+Setting up automation for your data management tasks frees your team to focus on more strategic work.

 Insycle’s Recipes allow you to organize multiple Insycle templates into an automatable, multi-step data maintenance process.
-You can insert your Recipes directly into HubSpot Workflows for contacts, companies, deals, and custom object types.
+You can insert your Recipes directly into HubSpot Workflows for contacts, companies, deals, leads, orders, tickets, and custom object types.

 Process Summary